Originally posted: 8/01/2020

 - “I am the Lord, and there is none else.

-- His Edict for Escape is provided through faith in His Son as our sin offering.
+- His Edict for Escape is provided through faith in His Son, Who was sent as our sin offering.

 - For what the law was powerless to do because it was weakened by the flesh, God did by sending his own Son in the likeness of sinful flesh to be a sin offering.
 And so he condemned sin in the flesh, 4 in order that the righteous requirement of the law might be fully met in us, who do not live according to the flesh but according to the Spirit, (Romans 8:3-4).

 - His Edict, written as Law in the Old Testament, would not be revoked but would be fulfilled in Jesus Christ, His Edict for Escape.

 - “Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.
 18 For truly I tell you, until heaven and earth disappear, not the smallest letter, not the least stroke of a pen, will by any means disappear from the Law until everything is accomplished,” (Matthew 5:17-18).